contactpunit/DomModifyUsingJS/README.md

 The webpage has a model which doesnot render when page is loaded, due to CSS being set on the respective div element.
 It hides the div.
 The tasks are as below:

-1. On load make the model visible
+1. On load make modal visible and chnage a class of modal
-2. Add new Element
-3. Remove an Element